 Have you noticed how few SEO case studies are really out there?

-Take a minute and think about the last time you saw a comprehensive SEO case study that showed traffic growth, website interaction, conversion metrics and most importantly, how much money the search marketing campaign brought in.
+Take a minute and think about the last time you saw a comprehensive SEO case study that showed traffic growth, website interaction, conversion rate metrics and most importantly, how much money the search engine marketing campaign brought in.

 You might recall seeing one at some point, but I’m willing to bet that most people reading this just said the following: